STPR/raster2svg/README.md

 ## Informations

-- **Be careful with the size and complexity of your input image because the SVG file size increases very quickly...**
+- **Be careful with the size and complexity of your input image because the SVG file size grow rapidly...**
 - An already compiled executable is available for Windows on GitHub: [https://github.com/STPR/raster2svg/releases](https://github.com/STPR/raster2svg/releases)

 ## License